 During orientation week the university stages a range of introductory events.
 International students find a number of information offers designed to their needs.
-See the bilingual brochure “Orientation Week Winter Semester 2017/18” for an overview of events.
+See the bilingual brochure “Orientation Week Summer Semester 2019” for an overview of events.

-Our brochure “Welcome to the University of Tübingen” offers a first overview of the university and the city of Tübingen.
+Our brochure “Welcome to the University of Tübingen (2018/19)” offers a first overview of the university and the city of Tübingen.

 The Info-Point in the Mensa Wilhelmstraße helps students find their way to specific buildings, persons or counseling offices.
 It also gives general advice and hands out a number of forms.

 E-mail, internet, login credentials

 The IT Center (ZDV) is the first point of contact for questions and problems concerning the IT at the University of Tübingen.
 The ZDV takes care of your e-mail address, log-in credentials, WiFi access and the PC pools, among other things.
 The staff members of the ZDV also offer introductory courses on the Campus portal and the online course catalog.